-The standard deviations of the structural and acceptance vibrations measurements are in the range to 2.5 dB to 4.5 dB depending of frequency and position on the test deck.
+The standard deviations of the structural and acceptance vibration measurements are in the range from 2.5 dB to 4.5 dB depending on frequency and position on the test deck.

-The standard deviations of the structural sound measurements are in the range to 0.1 dB to 2.5 dB depending of frequency.
+The standard deviations of the structural sound measurements are in the range from 0.1 dB to 2.5 dB depending on frequency.